-All employees are eligible to make tax-deferred contributions to both a 403(b) tax-deferred annuity plan and/or a 457(b) deferred compensation plan.
-Contributions to these plans are in addition to and separate from contributions that are made to your Penn State retirement plan.
+All employees are eligible to make tax-deferred contributions to a 403(b) tax-deferred annuity plan and/or a 457(b) deferred compensation plan.
+A Roth (post-tax) contribution option is also available on the 403(b) plan.
+Contributions to these supplemental retirement plans are in addition to and separate from contributions that are made to your mandatory Penn State retirement plan.

 You may begin making voluntary contributions to a supplemental retirement plan at any time during the year.
 You also may change or stop your voluntary contributions at any time.

-The Transition Guide outlines the details regarding consolidation of all retirement investment vendors to a single vendor, TIAA-CREF.
-All questions regarding the Penn State TIAA-CREF Retirement and/or Supplemental Retirement plans should be directed to TIAA-CREF at 1-800-842-2252, Mon through Fri, 8 am - 10pm and Sat from 9 am - 6pm.
+All questions regarding Penn State Supplemental Retirement Plans should be directed to TIAA at 1-800-842-2252, Mon through Fri, 8 am - 10pm and Sat from 9 am - 6pm.

 |Provision||403(b) Tax-Deferred Annuity||457(b) Deferred Compensation|